kumahq/kuma/docs/madr/decisions/034-default-target-ref-policy.md

 Problem:
 What if users update the mesh using CD/Terraform?

-To maintain a consistent state during an upgrade, users must update their repository with default `Timeout`, `CircuitBreaker`, and `Retry` policies.
+To maintain a consistent state during an upgrade, users must update their repository with default `TrafficPermission` and `TrafficRoute` or enable `KUMA_DEFAULTS_CREATE_MESH_ROUTING_RESOURCES`.

 #### New kuma users behaviour